Devangkartik/netflix-gtp/README.md

     -Main movie
        -Trailer in Background
        -Movie Tittle in description
-       -Movie Suggestion
+         -Movie Suggestion * n number of rows
-           -movie list + which is vertical scrollable
+         -movie card list + which is vertical scrollable

 -NetflixGtp
   - Search Bar